 Ending 2020: untaxed occasional jobs

-The law that has a ceiling of 6,340 EUR per year is mainly used by sports associations.
-To benefit from this favorable measure, you must meet a number of conditions:
+The law with a ceiling of 6,340 EUR per year is mainly used by sports associations.
+To benefit from this favorable measure, you must meet several conditions:

-- You are an employee (at least 4/5th), civil servant, self-employed person in main occupation or retired (already retired for at least 2 quarters).
-Jobseekers, housewives, and students (who are not taxed anyway) are not eligible for this measure.
+- You are an employee (at least 4/5th), civil servant, a self-employed person as a main occupation, or retired (already retired for at least 2 quarters).
+Jobseekers, homemakers, and students (who are not taxed anyway) are not eligible for this measure.

-- Full-time self-employed people are given the additional condition that the additional income is a different activity than their main activity.
+- Full-time self-employed people are given the additional condition that the additional income is different from their main activity.

-- Before you can start working, you have to report the activity to social security services.
-This can be done on the platform www.bijklussen.be.
+- Before starting working, you have to report the activity to social security services.
+You can do this on the platform www.bijklussen.be.
 Those that work through a platform such as Deliveroo don’t have to do anything: it’s reported automatically.

-Those who work in the system do not pay any social contributions or taxes, nor do they accrue any social rights.
 Various professional organizations and trade unions had appealed, with success, against this law to the Constitutional Court.
 The Constitutional Court ruled that the supporting legislation disproportionately affects the rights of the employees and employers concerned.
+Those who work in the system do not pay any social contributions or taxes or accrue any social rights.

 What side hustles are possible?

-I will list a couple of alternatives.
-Regardless of what you will choose, it’s clear that each of the following options has some sort of limitation.
-It really is meant as a side activity to compliment your main job.
+I will list several alternatives.
+Regardless of what you choose, it’s clear that each of the following options has limitations.

 With a flexi-job you don’t pay taxes or social security contributions on the extra income.
 Your gross salary is therefore the net salary.
 You do build up social rights (unemployment benefit, pension, holidays, etc.).
 It is not the tasks you perform that determine whether you can work a flexi-job, but whether the employer is active in the sector that is allowed to employ you.